-4 year old female Dachshund/terrier mix that had been set on fire and underwent months of medical care to repair her skin.
+Hazel Grace is an 8 year old female Dachshund/terrier mix.
+When TAF first took Hazel Grace in, she was in critical condition after had being set on fire.
+After months of months of medical care to repair her skin and treat for heartworm, Hazel Grace made a full recovery.
 Though she may be little, don’t let that fool you.
-This little girl can hold her own with any little or big out there.
-After being set on fire as a young pup, Hazel Grace’s will to survive has set her above the rest.
-She is smart as a whip and plays an integral part in encouraging good behavior during playdates.
-Teaching these proper social skills becomes invaluable when preparing a homeless pup for adoption.
-Hazel Grace’s confidence makes her a great role model for all the littles.
+This little girl can hold her own with any little or big out there!
+She is smart as a whip, a little diva and plays an integral part in encouraging good behavior during playdates.
+Teaching proper social skills is invaluable when preparing a homeless pup for adoption.
+Hazel Grace’s confidence makes her a great role model for all of the littles and we adore her.

 Retired Team Members